-Assistant referee: (Noun) This is the person who runs up and down the football pitch (field).
+(noun) This is the person who runs up and down the football pitch (field).
 Their job is to tell the referee if the ball goes out.
-They are also important when it comes to helping with offside decisions.
+They’re also important when it comes to helping with offside decisions.
 In the past, this person’s job was called a ‘linesman.’

 The assistant referee held up his flag to show the referee that the ball was still in play.

-Attacker: (Noun) The role of an attacker in a team is to score goals.
+(noun) The role of an attacker on a team is to score goals.
 Another word for an attacker is a forward.